St John’s Town of Dalry

 Located on the 214 mile Southern Upland Way, St. John’s Town of Dalry (Dalry) is also on a number of national cycle routes and adjacent to the Galloway Forest Park.
 The village supports the Spalding Bowls Club and a snooker and indoor bowls club is located in the Serviceman’s Hut which is celebrating it’s centenary this year(2019).

-A canoe trail is being developed from the village to Kirkcudbright using a series of existing rivers and lochs.
 Regular fishing tournaments take place on nearby Loch Ken, attracted by monster Pike and Bream.
-There is a thriving arts community with painters, photographers, sculptors and woodworkers, and the recently acquired Community Centre is a base for the brownies, arts and crafts, martial arts and yoga.
+There is a thriving arts community with painters, photographers, sculptors and woodworkers, and the Community Centre is a base for community activities, arts and crafts, martial arts and yoga.
 Music sessions are held on a regular basis at the award winning Clachan Inn and Town Hall, which also hosts monthly film nights with state of the art technology.

-Other facilities and events include a floodlit MUGA (multiple use games area) and an annual flower and produce show which is one of the oldest in Scotland.
-For the less active one can just lie back and watch the aerial displays from the Red Kites and Buzzards.
+Annual events include the Glenkens Show, but for the less active one can just lie back and watch the aerial displays from the Red Kites and Buzzards.

 Inspiration